 Instructions

-- Grind the oats in a food processor until it reaches the consistency of flour
+- Grind the oats in a food processor until it reaches the consistency of flour. *Measure the oats before grinding.
+Blend cottage cheese until smooth (you'll use 1/4 cup of blended cottage cheese for the batter).

-- Pour batter evenly into the six molds of the donut pan
+- Pour batter evenly into the six molds of the donut pan.
+If you have smaller donut pans it may make 7-8 donuts.

-- Bake 14 minutes until cooked through (do not overbake)
+- Bake 12 minutes until cooked through and a toothpick comes out clean (do not overbake).

-- Top with 1 tablespoon of your favorite cereal, mini chocolate chips or other tasty topping
+- Top with 1 tbsp of your favorite cereal, mini chocolate chips, or another tasty topping, right before serving.

 Nutrition